Chaplyne: 2022 Russian invasion of Ukraine

-On August 24, 2022, the Independence Day of Ukraine, Chaplyne railway station was attacked by the Russian military, resulting in at least 25 dead and over 50 wounded.
-As a result of this attack, two private houses were completely destroyed, and another 30 were damaged.
+On 24 August 2022, the Independence Day of Ukraine, Chaplyne railway station was attacked by the Russian military, resulting in at least 25 dead and over 50 wounded.

+The attack destroyed two private houses completely and damaged another 30.

+Until 26 January 2024, Chaplyne was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Chaplyne became a rural settlement.